jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 ## Phase kickback (again)

 The quantum algorithm that solves this problem is pretty similar to the one that solves the Deutsch-Jozsa problem: flip the output bit to the 1 state, apply $H$ gates to all qubits (this time including the output qubit), apply the oracle, apply the $H$ gates again, and finally measure the qubits.
-This algorithm helps demonstrate an interesting way of interpreting phase kickback: **phase kickback swaps the control and target of CNOT gates**.
+This algorithm helps demonstrate an interesting way of interpreting phase kickback: **applying Hadamard gates before and after a CNOT gate swaps the control and target of CNOT gate**.

 Indeed, if we could somehow flip all the CNOT gates in the earlier diagram upside down, then an output qubit in the 1 state would set all the CNOT gates off so that an input register initialized to $x=00...0$ would become the mystery string $s$.